koppi/alsa-midi-latency-test/README.md

   In some cases, latency can be a result of system limitations, and ``alsa-midi-latency-test`` can help identify those bottlenecks.

-In summary, ``alsa-midi-latency-test`` is a valuable tool for anyone working with MIDI and ALSA on Linux™, allowing them to measure and troubleshoot latency issues effectively.
+In summary, ``alsa-midi-latency-test`` is a valuable tool for anyone working with MIDI and ALSA on Linux©, allowing them to measure and troubleshoot latency issues effectively.

 ## Install from source code
 ```shell